 Commonly Misidentified Phenomenon - Please do not Report These

-Before you file your report, please review the list of commonly misidentified objects or phenomenon below.
+Before you file your report, please carefully review the list of commonly misidentified objects or phenomenon below.
 If what you saw matches one of them, please do not report it!

 1. Starlink Satellites